pmikkelsen/hugo-blog/content/about.md

 menu = "main"
 +++

+_Note: This page will be updated as soon as it becomes "out of date"._

 ### Who am I?

 My name is Peter Mikkelsen, and I am a student at the technical gymnasium